 All aboard?
 Lets go..

-Hop off the train here as the village itself is a real riverside treat with its jumble of cottages clinging to the slope of the valley.
+Hop off the train here as the village is a real treat with its jumble of cottages clinging to the slope of the valley.
 You’ll see its boat-yards, riverside walk and surrounding pasture and woodland.

 Admire the spectacular viaduct from below before rejoining the train to rumble across it.

-Bere Peninsula – The settlements of Bere Alston and Bere Ferrers are sleepy and soothing offering a gentler pace of life due in part to a complete lack of through-traffic.
+Bere Peninsula – The settlements of Bere Alston and Bere Ferrers are sleepy offering a gentler pace of life due in part to a complete lack of through-traffic.
 Folk simply don’t drive through on their way to somewhere else.
 Meaning quiet country lanes and an abundance of wildlife.
 It wasn’t always that way.